sethrylan/sethrylan.github.io/_posts/2013-07-02-scala-gradle-scalaconsole.md

 ### ScalaConsole in the Gradle scala plugin ###

-The [ScalaBasePlugin](http://code-review.gradle.org/browse/Gradle/subprojects/scala/src/main/groovy/org/gradle/api/plugins/scala/ScalaBasePlugin.groovy?hb=true) for Gradle defines the `scalaConsole` and `scalaTestConsole` tasks, which aren't widely used (or documented) due to [known issues](http://forums.gradle.org/gradle/topics/scalaconsole) affecting its use.
+The [ScalaBasePlugin](http://code-review.gradle.org/browse/Gradle/subprojects/scala/src/main/groovy/org/gradle/api/plugins/scala/ScalaBasePlugin.groovy?hb=true) for Gradle defines the `scalaConsole` and `scalaTestConsole` tasks, which aren't widely used (or documented) due to [known issues](http://forums.gradle.org/gradle/topics/scalaconsole).
 In particular, you have to make a few changes before the feature is usable.
 In order the fix the

     :scalaConsole
     Error: Could not find or load main class scala.tools.nsc.MainGenericRunner